 Wiest left the show for season three, turning the role of “therapist’s therapist” over to the great Amy Ryan.
 Adele is a young psychoanalyst whom Paul sees at first for nothing more than a sleep-medication prescription, but she quickly figures out that Paul needs more than just a bottle of pills to get to the root of his problems.
 Adele confronts Paul in a different way than Gina, getting him to reluctantly admit to his own issues and how they impact his profession.

-Brooke Lawrence (Uzo Aduba)
+Brooke Taylor (Uzo Aduba)

-A former colleague of Byrne’s Dr. Weston, Dr. Lawrence moves the action of the show to the West Coast and into the age of COVID.
+A former colleague of Byrne’s Dr. Weston, Dr. Taylor moves the action of the show to the West Coast and into the age of COVID.
 As the fourth season opens, she’s grieving the recent loss of her father, which has sent her into a spiral regarding the son that her dad forced her to give up for adoption when she was only a teenager.
 Often feeling more attached to her patients than Dr. Weston, she’s also a recovering addict whose demons threaten to resurface both through the emotional conversations she has with her patients and the return of a boyfriend from her time in addiction, played by Joel Kinnaman.

 Rita (Liza Colón-Zayas)

-While she’s not an actual therapist, Rita fulfills a role similar to those of Gina Toll and Adele Brouse, serving as a sounding board for Dr. Lawrence at the end of each week in “sessions” of her own.
+While she’s not an actual therapist, Rita fulfills a role similar to those of Gina Toll and Adele Brouse, serving as a sounding board for Dr. Taylor at the end of each week in “sessions” of her own.
 An old friend and sponsor, she worries about the changes she sees in Brooke related to her grief and efforts to find her adopted child.
 She also expresses concern about what rekindling an affair with Adam could do to her stability.

 The Patients — Season 1